 2017 - Our partnership with Cats Protection comes to an end as they set up their own cat fostering service Paws Protect.
 They will continue to help families fleeing domestic abuse with cats in London, Hertfordshire, and Essex.

 2017 - The Freedom Project extends its service to cover the North East of England.

-2018 - The Freedom Project extends to offer pet fostering service to people fleeing domestic abuse in the Central belt of Scotland
+2018 - The Freedom Project extends to offer pet fostering service to people fleeing domestic abuse in Scotland